 More on Community News

-CHICAGO — U.S. Representative Bobby L. Rush (D-Ill.) released the following statement on the passing of former Chicago Mayor Jane Byrne:
+WASHINGTON — Today, U.S. Representative Bobby L. Rush (D-Ill.) released the following statement on why he will not attend President Donald Trump’s State of the Union address: